RuffBudda/21SIXTY-Content/README.md

 - **Projects Gallery**: Browse and manage all your processed projects stored in local storage.
 Open any project to access its transcript and generated content
 - **AI-Powered Content Generation**:
   - Complete transcript with formatted timecodes
-  - 3-paragraph YouTube summary
+  - 3-paragraph episode summary
   - 2000-word blog post with LinkedIn hyperlinks
   - 20 clickbait titles (under 100 characters)
   - 2-line episode summary
   - 20 notable quotes from the episode
-  - YouTube-ready chapter timestamps
+  - Chapter timestamps (ready-to-use episode markers)
   - LinkedIn post with guest description, 3 key takeaways, and CTA (with placeholder links for YouTube and Newsletter)
 - **Download & Copy Features**: Download any deliverable as TXT file or copy to clipboard with SVG icons
 - **Processing Animations**: Real-time visual feedback during processing with step-by-step status updates